 The short answer is it depends.
 Can you get by with a “fits all” app, or should you look for something that fits your specifications a little better?
 It’s based on the occasion.
 Think about what features are most important to you, your company goals, and/or the app’s main function.

 When to build a web app

 If your app is simply an interactive resource for additional information or only needs internet access to provide a satisfactory user experience (UX), a web app might be the way to go.
-Progressive web apps are a good fix for companies trying to build better mobile usability than what is currently offered via their mobile site.
+Progressive web apps are a good fix for companies trying to build better mobile usability than what is currently offer via their mobile site.